Related publications

 If you use a price comparison site:

-Contents insurance covers your belongings in case of theft, or damage caused by fire or flooding.
-Buildings and contents insurance are often sold together, but unlike buildings insurance, you do not need contents insurance to buy a house.
-If you’re renting, you don’t need buildings cover but you should consider taking out contents insurance for your peace of mind.
+Contents insurance covers your belongings if they’re stolen, lost or damaged.
+Buildings and contents insurance are often sold together.
+Unlike buildings insurance, you do not need contents insurance to buy a house.

 Make sure you understand what the policy covers.
 For example, does it offer new for old to cover the cost of replacing items?
 Are there limits to the amount you can claim?
 MoneyHelper has a guide to what a good contents insurance policy looks like.